-Add about 100 mL of water to a 400 mL beaker and heat it for a warm $(40^{\circ}C)$ water bath for the beginning of part A. Later it will be heated to higher temperatures for other parts.
+Fill a 400 mL beaker about half full with water and heat it for a warm ($40^{\text{C}}C$) water bath for the beginning of part A. Later it will be heated to higher temperatures for other parts.

-The instructor or teaching assistant will demonstrate how to separate egg white from egg yolk and prepare a solution of one egg white in 300 mL deionized water for the egg albumin solution that will be used in this laboratory.
+The instructor or teaching assistant will demonstrate how to separate egg white from egg yolk and prepare a solution of one egg white in 500 mL deionized water for the egg albumin solution that will be used in this laboratory.

 You will be using about 20 mL of egg white solution and about 20 mL of milk for the following tests.
 You should add approximately this amount of each solution (egg white solution and skim milk) to two separate beakers to avoid congestion in the area where these are located.
 Do not pour any solutions back into their containers.
-If you have too much in your beaker, you can give it to another group that needs more or dispose of it in the sink at the end of class.
+If you have too much in your beaker, you can dispose of it in the sink at the end of class.